shdhawk/home-assistant.io/source/_integrations/heos.markdown

 {% include integrations/config_flow.md %}

 {% note %}
-This integration only connects to a single {% term host %} to access the entire HEOS System on the network.
-Select, or enter a host, that is connected to the LAN via wire or has the strongest wireless signal.
+Only a single instance of the integration is needed to access the entire HEOS system on the network.
+It will only connect to a single {% term host %}.
 {% endnote %}

+{% configuration_basic %}
+Host:
+    description: "The hostname or IP address of your HEOS device.
+If you have more than one device, select, or enter a host, that is connected to the LAN via wire or has the strongest wireless signal."
+{% endconfiguration_basic %}

 ## Removing the integration